ss2038/job_recommender/README.md

 ## 🔍 Project Overview

-This project addresses the inefficiencies of traditional keyword-based job search platforms by using a **semantic similarity model** that intelligently understands and ranks job postings based on a user's resume.
+This project solves the problem of resume-job mismatch in traditional search engines by applying **semantic retrieval** techniques.
+Rather than relying on exact keyword matching, our system semantically understands the content of resumes and job descriptions using deep learning-based embeddings.

-- Resumes are **parsed** and semantically segmented.
+- Resumes are **parsed** and structured using NLP.
-- Job postings are **scraped**, **cleaned**, and **vectorized**.
+- Job descriptions are **scraped**, **cleaned**, and **vectorized**.
-- A **Two-Tower Sentence-BERT (SBERT)** architecture computes embeddings for both resumes and job descriptions.
+- A **Two-Tower SBERT** model encodes resumes and jobs separately for scalable retrieval.
-- A **Cross-Encoder** model is used for fine-grained re-ranking.
+- A **Cross-Encoder** further reranks jobs with joint representation learning.
-- Results are filtered by **location** and **salary** preferences.
+- Users can apply **filters for location and salary**, improving personalization.
-- The app is deployed using **Streamlit** with a friendly user interface.
+- The platform is accessible through a **Streamlit UI**.
-- Job data is automatically refreshed using **AWS Lambda + S3**.
+- Job listings are **automatically updated using AWS Lambda** and stored in S3.

 ---

 ## ✔️ Key Features

-- 📄 Resume parsing from `.txt`, `.pdf`, and `.docx` formats.
+- 📄 Supports `.txt`, `.pdf`, and `.docx` resume parsing.
-- 🧠 Semantic job matching using pretrained transformer-based models.
+- 🧠 Semantic matching using pretrained transformer models (SBERT + Cross-Encoder).
-- 🔍 Location and salary filtering.
+- 🔍 Filter jobs by **location** (city/state) and **salary** (value/range).
-- 🖥️ Real-time web interface with Streamlit.
+- 🖥️ Streamlit-powered UI with sample profile selector and upload interface.
-- ☁️ Automated job data collection using AWS Lambda.
+- ☁️ Serverless job updates using AWS Lambda and RapidAPI.
-- 📊 Evaluation metrics for performance benchmarking.
+- 📊 Built-in evaluation module for model benchmarking.

 ---